apollographql/apollo/docs/source/tutorial/resolvers.md

 As shown in the code above, there are three resolver functions, `bookTrip`, `cancelTrip`, and `login`.

-The `bookTrip` function takes in a `launchId`,and makes a request to book a trip for that particular launch.
+The `bookTrip` function takes in a `launchId`, and makes a request to book a trip for that particular launch.

 The `cancelTrip` function takes in a `launchId`, and makes a request via the `cancelTrip` method of the user data source to cancel a trip.